-With the announcement of Bloodstained: Ritual of the Night, one-time Castlevania series producer IGA promised Metroidvania action with a strong female lead.
-That heroine, Miriam, also happens to be quite the Belmont analogue, a wehip-wielding hero venturing deeping into demon castle to rid the world of their evil.
+With the announcement of Bloodstained: Ritual of the Night, one-time Castlevania series producer Igarashi promised Metroidvania action with a strong female lead.
+That heroine, Miriam, also happens to be quite the Belmont analogue, a whip-wielding hero venturing deeper into the demon castle to rid the world of their evil.

 Bloodstained: Curse of the Moon

-Orphaned at an early age, Miriam was taken in by a group of magic practicioners knows as the Alchemists.
-There she trained in demon hunting, learning about the darkness while the Alchemists infused her with dark magics.
+Orphaned at an early age, Miriam was taken in by a group of magic practitioners known as the Alchemists.
+There she trained in demon hunting, learning about the darkness while the Alchemists infused her with dark, magical, demon-empowered crystal shards.
 She became a powerful huntress, using her abilities to fight the evil in the land.

 During her time training, she was captured and trapped on a demon-possessed train.
 Thankfully, Zangetsu, a powerful, sword-wielding demon hunter from the East, fought the demonic train and, in the process, freed Miriam.
 Although initially distrustful of the girl due to her dark gifts, he eventually agreed to team up with her to fight the demons.
 Two then became four when, as they ventured forth, the heroes freed the Alchemist Alfred and the demon hunter Gebel.
 This team proved quite powerful has they were able to invade the dark castle of the demon Gremory and destroy the demonic king.

 Unfortunately, Zangetsu had a dark curse laid upon him long ago and, with the release of the dark magic from Gremory, the curse flared.
 Miriam and her companions watched in horror as Zangetsu took the dark magic into himself, becoming the new Emperor of Darkness.